chinamike65/hugo-tuolesi/content/book3/book3en.md

 In June 2014, due to overwork, the master felt unwell.
 Afterwards, at the strong request of the Hong Kong disciples, he went to Hong Kong for a physical examination and adjusted his medication for half a year.

-The master hopes that the vast number of Buddhist students can correctly understand the essence of the Buddha's Dharma while they have a strong desire for the Buddha's holy teaching tools, get out of the misunderstanding of non-sequential and blind practice, and diligently study and reflect on the path to enlightenment, and practice diligently according to the three paths, in order to realize enlightenment early!
+The master hopes that the vast number of Buddhist students can correctly understand the essence of the Buddha's Dharma while they have a strong desire for the Buddha's holy teaching tools, get out of the misunderstanding of non-sequential and blind practice, and diligently study and reflect on the path to enlightenment, and practice diligently according to the three paths, in order to realize enlightenment as soon as possible!

 Bow down, thank you, Master!

-Thanks to Nie Dolma and all the brothers who participated in the proofreading!
+Thanks to Nie Dolma and all the brothers who participated in the proof-reading!

 Inferior disciple Sanjay was established